Loading Events

 716 SE Grand Ave Portland, OR 97214

-The Literary Arts Bookstore is excited to welcome Sangamithra Iyer for Governing Bodies.
+The Literary Arts Bookstore is excited to welcome Sangamithra Iyer to celebrate their book Governing Bodies.
+Iyer will be joined in conversation by David Naimon.

 About the book: